 “The Lord is my shepherd; I shall not want.
 He makes me lie down in green pastures.
 He leads me beside still waters.
 He restores my soul.”– Psalm 23:1-3 (ESV)

 Caregiving often resists tidy schedules.
-Psalm 23 reminds us that God’s guidance includes rest.
+Psalm 23 shows that God’s guidance includes rest.
 When rest feels out of reach, ask for a few minutes of still waters—a deep breath, a short step outside, or a simple prayer as you wash dishes.

 “Come to me, all who labor and are heavy laden, and I will give you rest.”– Matthew 11:28 (ESV)

 Jesus welcomes the worn-out without precondition.
-Rest here is not merely sleep; it is the deep knowing that you are held even as you carry others.
+Rest is the deep knowing that you are held even as you carry others.
 Bring the weight you cannot name.
 Jesus is gentle with burdens we barely understand ourselves.

 “Let us not grow weary of doing good, for in due season we will reap, if we do not give up.”– Galatians 6:9 (ESV)